bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2016/lessons-for-bitcoin-from-150-years-of-decentralization.md

 speakers: ['Arvind Narayanan']
 ---

-Lessons for Bitcoin from the 150-year History of Decentralization

-Arvind Narayanan

-Lessons for Bitcoin from the 150-year History of Decentralization
+# Lessons for Bitcoin from the 150-year History of Decentralization

-Arvind Narayanan (twitter- random_walker)
+Arvind Narayanan (twitter- random_walker) - Princeton University
-Princeton University

 Another 30 seconds.
 Take your seats.
 We have Arvind Narayanan.
 Some of the research from Princeton has rivaled the work of MIT.
 Professor Narayanan is going to teach us some lessons for Bitcoin.